 The Supreme Court has entered an order with attached amended public access policy (and explanatory report) that amends the public access policy for courts of record.
 The main purpose of the amendments is to include magisterial district courts within the public access policy.

-There seem to be only two changes that might affect practitioners in the Orphans’ Court:
+There seem to be only a few changes that might affect practitioners in the Orphans’ Court:

 - The name of the policy has been changed from “Public Access Policy of the Unified Judicial System of Pennsylvania: Case Records of the Appellate and Trial Courts” to “Case Records Public Access Policy of the Unified Judicial System of Pennsylvania.”